-This pillar covers the gear decisions that determine whether a betta tank works or slowly fails.
-All affiliate links are disclosed — see our affiliate disclosure.
-Recommendations are based on what actually works, not commission rates.
+These are the gear decisions that determine whether a betta tank works or slowly fails.
+This section has affiliate links, see our disclosure.

 The non-negotiable four